Thursday, April 3, 2025

 Some websites and apps claim to offer automated trading with guaranteed profits.
 Initially, they show fake profits in investor accounts to build trust.
 However, when investors try to withdraw their money, they face excessive fees, account freezes, or complete shutdowns of the platform.

-• Unrealistic profit claims (e.g., "Earn 50% in just one month!")
+• Unrealistic profit claims like "Earn 50% in one month"

-• Unregulated platforms with no licensing details
+• Unregulated platforms with no licensing information

 • Hidden fees or unexplained account freezes